yun-liu/RCF/README.md

 ### PyTorch version of RCF

-For the pytorch implementation of RCF, please refer to this [github repository](https://github.com/meteorshowers/RCF-pytorch).
-Thanks for Yuanyi's contribution!
+For the PyTorch implementation of RCF, please refer to this [github repository](https://github.com/balajiselvaraj1601/RCF_Pytorch_Updated).
+Thanks for the Balaji's contribution!
+According to the issue #134, this PyTorch implementation can reproduce the accuracy of the Caffe version.

 ### Evaluation results